MaraAlexeev/ci_bootcamp_2021/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ci_bootcamp_2021 is to ...
+The goal of ci_bootcamp_2021 is to make Clinical Informatics fellows even more amazing!!!